garimaj2108/Data-Viz-Final-Project/README.md

 ## How we went about creating the visualizations
 To Buy or Where to buy is such a huge dilemma for every potential home buyer and living in San Francisco does not make it any easier.
 So to decide whether San Francisco is the place to be or should one move to any other iconic or upcoming cities.

-To present our take on this matter we have followed the below steps:
+To present our take on this matter, we have followed the below steps:
-- Initially we started with web search for datasets on home and rental prices
+- Initially we started with a web search for datasets on home and rental prices
 - After analyzing the data we realized the scope is too broad and we decided to narrow it
 - After narrowing the scope and re-analyzing the dataset we narrowed our focus to couple of parameters which would best be able to support our claim
 - Then we started to create visualizations, which helped us to analyze and understand the behavior of the real estate market in these cities
-- First we created the home purchase price trend chart, which helped us analyze the absolute price growth in SF, NY and Austin
+- First, we created the home purchase price trend chart, which helped us analyze the absolute price growth in SF, NY and Austin
-- From the first visualization, we were able to determine that San Francisco behaves extremely difefrent from New York and Austin as the home value increases exponentially from the year 2012 onwards.
+- From the first visualization, we were able to determine that San Francisco behaves extremely different from New York and Austin as the home value increases exponentially from the year 2012 onwards.
-- Second we created Price to Rent ratio, this ratio is determined by dividing home price to rent price, which depicts the fact that if the ratio is low then it is a buyer friendly market
+- Second, we created Price to Rent ratio, this ratio is determined by dividing the home price to rent, price, which depicts the fact that if the ratio is low then it is a buyer friendly market
-- Third we created a Salary to Expense ratio and mapped it against occupational areas for each city
+- Third, we created a Salary to Expense ratio and mapped it against occupational areas for each city
 - But we decided to discard this visualization because the salary to expense ratio had very little difference in their values across the cities
 - The main reason for this was because even though people were earning more say in SF they were spending more too
 - Hence this visualization was not providing an insight to clearly determine a claim
 - Because this metric wasn't providing valid compare and contrast, we decided to include the city future growth rate and use this visualization as a warrant
 - After revisiting the first two visualizations, in the first viz we realized that we needed to also show year on year percentage difference in the growth rate to determine the home purchase price growth rate trend compared to the past years
-- In the second viz, we compared the price to rent ratio of each city against the national average to add a layer of depth on the friendliness of the buyer market
+- In the second viz, we compared the price to rent ratio of each city against the national average to add a layer of depth on the friendliness of the buyer's market
 - Next we wanted to add more parameters that would help our claim shine through, so we decided to map the sq ft area of different households to the total home purchase price
 - This metric helped us determine that to afford a single household in SF requires to pay more than double the value of the households in Austin and New York
 - Next we decided to compare the annual salary pay against the sq ft
-- This allowed us to determine the sq ft a person acan buy with the given annual salary
+- This allowed us to determine the sq ft a person can buy with the given annual salary

 #### After analyzing all these metrics in the visualization on a storyboard, we came to the conclusion that "Austin is the better city to buy a home as compared to San Francisco and New York!!"